dathinaios/dathinaios.github.io/content/posts/virtual_sound_environments.md

     the book *Introduction to Game Development*
     [^r4].

-[^5]: The concept of states with be discussed later on in the paper.
+[^5]: The concept of states with be discussed later on in the article.

 [^6]: The concept was inspired by the use of the term by Chris Watson in
     his talk at the University of Ulster (Art College), Belfast, on the